 Our company formation agents in Canada can offer more information on how to register for VAT.
 We have also created a scheme related to VAT registration in Canada.

-Advantages of GST registration in Canada
+Advantages of GST registration in Canada in 2024

 Even if GST registration is not mandatory up to a point, Canadian companies applying for VAT numbers voluntarily can obtain various advantages.